davidteather/everything-web-scraping/README.md

 > Note: A free GitHub account comes with 60 hours of Codespaces free each month, and if you're a student you can get 90 hours free each month with GitHub Pro through the [GitHub Student Developer Pack](https://education.github.com/pack) ([source](https://github.com/features/codespaces))

 #### Creating A Codespace
+> If you want to save your solutions, [create a fork](https://github.com/davidteather/everything-web-scraping/fork) then create a Codespace from your own fork, then you'll be able to use git to save your changes.

+Create a Codespace using the instructions below or [here](https://github.com/codespaces/new)
 <div align="center">
   <img src="./assets/codespaces-new-with-options.png">
   <p>Select Code -> Codespaces Tab -> The + Icon -> New With Options</p>